ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ## Enabling ESXi Storage I/O Control (Optional)

 Storage I/O Control (SIOC) is a feature available for customers who use an Enterprise Plus license.
 When SIOC is enabled in the environment, it changes the device queue length for the single VM.
 The change to the device queue length reduces the storage array queue for all VMs to an equal share.
-SIOC engages only if resources are constrained and the storage I/O latency is above a defined threshold.
+SIOC engages only if resources are constrained and the storage I/O latency is over a defined threshold.

 In order for SIOC to determine when a storage device is congested or constrained, it requires a defined threshold.
 The congestion threshold latency is different for different storage types.
 The default selection is to 90% of peak throughput.
 The percentage of peak throughput value indicates the estimated latency threshold when the VMware datastore is using that percentage of its estimated peak throughput.